 - It is difficult now to recycle new materials such as lithium-ion batteries, and so for the time being, a reliable method of treating or processing (discarding) these materials is also required in order to keep costs down.

-of heat generated when melting steel scrap in an EAF.
+The illegal dumping of used hypodermic needles became a social problem during the latter half of the 1980s.
+In response, the Company developed a technology to dispose of these needles.
+This idea came when we were looking for ways to effectively use thousands of degrees of heat generated when melting steel scrap in an EAF.
 We then launched our material recycling business based on this technology.
-As a pioneer in the field of safely melting waste using EAFs, our safe and reliable processes have won the trust of many companies and local
+As a pioneer in the field of safely melting waste using EAFs, our safe and reliable processes have won the trust of many companies and local governments, and we command more than 50% of the EAF industrial waste treatment market.

 We use a large gasification furnace at our Yamaguchi Division to melt shredded fragments of automobiles.
 We then collect and recycle metallic parts as molten metal.
 The gas generated during this process is also used as fuel for the heating furnace used by the division.